-Our research feeds into School of Humanities research clusters, and forms part of the overall research strategies of the Faculty of Arts and the Bristol Institute for Research in the Humanities and Arts (BIRTHA).
+Our research feeds into School of Humanities research clusters, and forms part of the overall research strategies of the Faculty of Arts.